gangsterveggies/julia-pinheiro-compiler/README.txt

 from julia to mips assembly code.
 Before you get started here are a couple of important notes:

+ - To compile the source code run make (there is a Makefile prepared for your convinience);

+ - The mips generated code was tested with Mars, so for best results use Mars (other assemblers were used but didn't work so well, spim for example);

  - When using floats jpc uses the 'li.s' (load immediate float) from mips.
 Unfortunately this doesn't work on all mips assemblers (for example, doesn't work on Mars).
 Since this was a minor detail the